-You can't recycle these because they may be contaminated with food.
-But even if you haven't used them, the fibres are too short to be used again.
+You can't recycle napkins or tissues because they may be contaminated with food.
+But even if you haven't used them, the fibres in this type of paper are too short to be used again.

 If you have a compost bin or your local council accepts food and garden organics in kerbside bins, use these instead.